mocamircea/sygon-token/testing/UC22 Distribute and burn fee.md

 # UC22 Distribute and burn fee
+## <i>distributeAndBurnFee</i>

-The objective is to distribute the fees collected at <i>addrFees</i> by transferring a fraction to the operating entity and burning the rest.
+The fee manager periodically distributes the fees collected at <i>addrFees</i> by burning a quota and transferring the rest to the operational entity.
+The value of quota is held by <i>nBurnFromFeeQuota</i>.

 ### Preconditions
-Restrictions: only the owner of <i>addrFees</i> can distribute and burn fees.
-Collected fees >= 100.
+Restrictions: only the Fee Manager can distribute and burn fees, the amount of collected fees exceed 100.

 ### Steps
 Calculate the amount to burn.
-Burn the amount.
+Burn the respective amount.

-Transfer the reminder to "OPR" expenditure destination.
+Transfer the reminder amount to "OPR" expenditure destination by delegating to <i>conditionalTransfer</i>.

 ### Postconditions
 Returns true if the transfer and burn are completed successfully.